Effect of dynamical screening in the Bethe-Salpeter framework: Excitons in crystalline naphthalene: Conclusion

 We examined the effects of electronic dynamical screening of the electron-hole interaction when solving the Bethe-Sapleter equation of the optical polarization function for a naphthalene organic crystal.
 By adopting the Shindo approximation and a plasmon-pole model, the BSE can be written as a frequency-dependent eigenvalue problem.
 We compared three different ways of addressing this dynamical problem, i.e., exact diagonaliztion of the frequency-dependent BSE Hamiltonian, perturbative treatment of the static eigenstates, and an effective static approximation.
 The exact-diagonalization approach requires solving the BSE Hamiltonian at numerous frequencies to obtain the eigenenergies and eigenstates.
 The perturbative approach requires diagonalization of the BSE Hamiltonian in the static approximation in order to obtain the excitonic wavefunctions.
 Meanwhile, the effective screening approach bears the same cost of the standard approach of solving the BSE within the static approximation.

 We show that for naphthalene, all three methods induce a $\sim$15\,\% correction of the exciton binding energy, predicted to be around 1 eV by the standard static approximation.
 While the exact diagonalization constitutes a reference case in this work, it comes at high computational cost that renders this approach unfeasible for computing spectra.
 The perturbative treatment is a decent alternative that does not require full solution of multiple BSE Hamiltonians while providing good qualitative estimates of binding energies of the lowest excitonic states.
 Finally, we show that for spectra, the effective static screening approach is well suited and numerically efficient, possible allowing application to complex materials.
 The results for naphthalene are in good agreement with experiments.
 We also note that these insights will have implications when lattice screening is considered, since then the characteristic frequency of phonons is close to the exciton-binding energy, likely exacerbating the importance of screening dynamics.
+In this case, the validity of the perturbative treatment and effective screening approach is expected to be more questionable, and requires further investigation.
+To this end, our findings suggest that dynamical screening effects in these contexts remain a subject of future study.

 \theequation{S\arabic{equation}} \thefigure{S\arabic{figure}}

 \onecolumngrid